Sambruk/EgilSCIM/README.md

-SimpleSCIM is a program under development with the intended purpose of demonstrating the usefulness of the SCIM protocol for automatically manage user accounts in remote systems, and to be a basic implementation of a SCIM client to be expanded upon.
+SimpleSCIM is a program under development with the intended purpose of demonstrating the usefulness of the SCIM protocol for automatically managing user accounts in remote systems, and to be a basic implementation of a SCIM client to be expanded upon.

 ## Intended usage